 Pfizer’s Xeljanz and Xeljanz XR treat rheumatoid arthritis, psoriatic arthritis and ulcerative colitis.
 The drug works by decreasing the activity of the immune system.
 In July 2019, the U.S. Food and Drug Administration approved new warnings for the medication after a clinical trial found an increased risk of blood clots in the lungs and death when people took high doses of the drug to treat rheumatoid arthritis.

-Both formulas contain the active ingredient tofacitinib.
+Both formulations contain the active ingredient tofacitinib.
 The medication belongs to a class of drugs known as Janus kinase inhibitors or JAK inhibitors.

 Pfizer first gained U.S. Food and Drug Administration approval to sell Xeljanz in the United States in 2012.
 Since its release, the drug has become a blockbuster for Pfizer.
 In 2018, it brought in about $1.8 billion worldwide.

 More than 80 countries approved the medication for the treatment of rheumatoid arthritis (RA).
 In addition, over 40 countries approved it for the treatment of active psoriatic arthritis (PsA), and 70 countries approved it for the treatment of ulcerative colitis (UC).

 From January 2013 to October 2018, doctors prescribed the drug to more than 140,000 people to treat their rheumatoid arthritis, according to the Xeljanz website.

 |HOW IT'S TAKEN||Two times a day with or without food||Once a day with or without food|

 |DOSAGE||5 mg or 10 mg tablet||11 mg extended release tablets|